 Brookes University Scholarship for Israeli Student

 The Sam Zuckerberg Israel Scholarship is a unique and transformational scholarship which brings an Israeli postgraduate student to study on a one year masters course at Oxford Brookes University.
-What makes it unique is the connection between the scholar and the Oxford Jewish community who set up and originally funded the scholarship.
+What makes it unique is the connection between the scholar and the Oxford Jewish Community who set up and originally funded the scholarship.
 Members of the community and their friends provided the funds to set up the scholarship, pay the fees and living costs.
-The scholars deeply appreciate this and, unlike all other types of scholarship, engage with the community as well as the local Jewish student life.
+The scholars deeply appreciate this and engage with the community as well as the local Jewish student life.
 What makes the scholarship transformational is the success that scholars have had over the years in changing the perception of Israel and Israelis on campus among their peers, the wider student body and the university as a whole.

 Elad Almog: International Hotel and Tourism Management

 "I learned how people from other cultures think about globalism, and how closely related is their perception of Israel and Israelis to their willingness to collaborate with us.
 Today I'm about to submit my PhD thesis and am working with the public sector to help shape tourism policy in the Dead Sea region.
 I believe a global perspective will help shape the future development of Southern Israel.
 Without my time at Brookes, this approach would not have been possible."

 Yasmin Haj Amer: English Teaching as a Foreign Language

 "English is the language of the world..... it has to be the language of the Bedouin student as well.
 Coming to the UK and studying at Oxford Brookes (gave me) the chance to meet great and intelligent people.
 The Scholarship changed me. ... allowed me to see another community which allows everybody to talk freely and allows a woman to talk freely about her ideas and opinions.
 When I returned home I convinced other Bedouin girls to fight for their right too ... to study at university."